Why AI safety

 Literature is full of cautionary tales about people who get three wishes and end up regretting how they worded them.
 King Midas’s wish was that “everything he touches turns to gold” and he ended up dead and alone because he touched his friends and relatives and of course his food.
 The important thing here is that he didn’t die because he was deceived or the wish was fulfilled maliciously, but because the king didn’t think carefully about what he actually wanted in a very literal way.
 This is important because the AI will be very very literal in following our commands.

-The only command that doesn’t seem to immediately lead to catastrophe is one that the computer scientist Stuart Russel came up with:
+The only “wish“ that doesn’t seem to immediately lead to catastrophe is one that the computer scientist Stuart Russel came up with:

 The command goes like this: “infer what humans want by observing their action and then try to maximise the fulfilment of what you think their preferences are”.
 The idea is that the AI will see our efforts to stay alive, to prevent pain, to procreate and so on and it will also see you getting a coffee every morning at 9 am.
 Now it will be able to complete that task for you without ruining the world.

-There are still problems here, for instance, that we still heavily rely on the AI getting our preferences right, but if that goes well (which isn’t necessarily unrealistic) this could actually be successful with one really important limit.
+There are still problems here, for instance, that we still heavily rely on the AI getting our preferences right and the question of what happens when the AI influences our preferences, but if that goes well (which isn’t necessarily unrealistic) this could actually be successful with one really important limit.
 The AI still doesn’t know how to deal with conflicting or even opposing preferences.
 This becomes important once we start considering scenarios where a majority of humans hate a minority.
 Is it maximisation of the fulfilment of preferences if the AI kills the minority?
 Not finding a good answer to this “opposing preferences”-problem is obviously a huge dealbreaker.

 Now there is good news and bad news.
 The good news is that we have a whole field of philosophy that tries to deal with opposing preferences as one of its central questions.
 It’s called ethics.
 The bad news is that even though we’ve had ethics for about 2500 years we haven’t really gotten any concrete objective answers out of that field ever.